Frame In-N-Out: Unbounded Controllable Image-to-Video Generation: Dataset Curation Details

 \section{Dataset Curation Details}

 The detailed filtering statistics can be found in Tab.~\ref{tab:filtering_stats}.
 For faster curation, we switch the order between the camera filter and panoptic segmentation.
 This is because camera detection by CUT3R~\cite{wang2025continuous} spends much more time than image-based panoptic segmentation by Oneformer~\cite{jain2023oneformer}.
-Though WebVid~\cite{bain2021frozen} has an easy concept for each video, which makes it easier to curate, they have a watermark for each video and their resolution is low.
+Though WebVid~\cite{bain2021frozen} shows a clearer and more direct concept for each video than other datasets, they have watermarks, and their resolution is low.
 Thus, we only consider around 1.5M videos of it to balance the dataset diversity and quality.

 In the \textit{Basic Filter}, we consider videos with at least 4 seconds, but not more than 20 seconds, with a frames per second (fps) range of $[20, 31]$.
 The aspect ratio of width to height must be larger than 1.35, which corresponds to 4:3 widely-used traditional metrics.
 The minimum pixel width is 400 pixels.